Digital-Alchemy-TS/synapse-extension/notes/comms-workflow.md

 ## 🎯 Overview

 This document details the complete communication workflow between NodeJS Synapse applications and the Home Assistant Synapse extension.
-The workflow uses WebSocket API for bidirectional communication and implements a hash-based synchronization system.
+The workflow uses WebSocket API for bidirectional communication and implements a hash-based synchronization system with comprehensive error handling and security features.

 ## 🔄 WebSocket Message ID Handling